SyneRBI/xnat-mrd/README.md

 The tests are only set-up for one project so if there is more than one project present then this will cause issues.

-If you build a new version of the plugin jar, you will need to stop your container before running tests on it.
+If you build a new version of the plugin jar with `gradlew`, you will need to stop your container before running tests on it.

 ## Creating a new release